-As shown in Figure 3.30, “NFS install screen”, you must specify the IP address of the NFS server with "Host", the "Base directory" that is exported by the NFS server, and the "Set directory", which contains the install sets.
+As shown in Figure 3.28, “NFS install screen”, you must specify: the IP address of the NFS server as “Host”; the directory exported by the NFS server as “Base directory”; the directory containing the install sets as “Set directory”.

-After the method for obtaining distribution sets has been chosen, and (if applicable) after those sets have been transferred, they will be extracted into the new NetBSD file system.
+After the method to obtain the distribution sets has been chosen, and (if applicable) after those sets have been transferred, they will be extracted into the new NetBSD file system.

-Another message (see Figure 3.32, “Extraction of sets completed”) will let you know that the set extraction is now completed, and that you will have an opportunity to configure some essential things before finishing the NetBSD installation.
+A message (see Figure 3.30, “Extraction of sets completed”) will let you know that the set extraction is now completed and that you have the opportunity to perform some essential configuration before finishing the NetBSD installation.

-The first thing you can configure is your timezone.
-It is Universal Time Coordinated (UTC) by default, and you can use the two-level menu of continents/countries and cities shown in Figure 3.33, “Selecting the system's time zone” to select your timezone with the Return key.
-Next, press “x” followed by Return to exit timezone selection.
+The timezone can also be configured.
+It is Universal Time Coordinated (UTC) by default.
+Use the two-level menu of Continents/Countries and cities shown in Figure 3.32, “Selecting the system's time zone” to select your local timezone with the Return key.
+After a valid selection, the cursor will automatically be moved to an “Exit” item.
+Then, simply press Return to exit the timezone selection.

 When you agree to set a root password, sysinst will run the passwd(1) utility for you.
 Please note that the password is not echoed.